Overview

 Hunga Tonga-Hunga Ha’apai Volcanic Eruption and Tsunami: Australia’s Disaster Response

-We delivered over 370 tonnes of emergency supplies and construction materials, including some supplies from partner nations and organisations.
-Australia also conducted 24 RAAF relief flights and deployed HMAS Adelaide, Supply and Canberra to deliver supplies, lead clean-up operations and restore telecommunications.
+We delivered over 370 tonnes of emergency supplies, humanitarian equipment and construction materials.
+Australia also conducted 24 RAAF relief flights and deployed HMAS Adelaide, Canberra and Supply to deliver supplies, lead clean-up operations and restore telecommunications.
+Tonga’s two Australian-gifted Guardian-Class Patrol Boats and landing craft were instrumental in the Tongan Government’s response, and evacuated affected populations.

 Development assistance

-More information on development assistance to Tonga
+More information on Australia's development assistance to Tonga

-Defence cooperation program
+Security cooperation program

 The Defence Cooperation Program in Tonga includes the provision of Australian Defence Force advisors, a range of training and capacity building initiatives and support for bilateral and regional exercises.
-As part of the Pacific Maritime Security Program, Tonga received two Guardian-class Patrol Boats.
-Australia also contributes to the Tonga Australia Police Partnership, a joint undertaking between Tonga and Australia, which aims to build police capacity and service standards.

 Economic overview